Movies You Didn't Know Were Remakes

 The Last House on the Left

 Director Dennis Iliadis didn't have to go too far for inspiration though.
-"The Last House on the Left" was a remake of horror master Wes Craven's 1972 offering of the same name, which also happened to be his debut movie.
+"The Last House on the Left" was a remake of horror master Wes Craven's 1972 film of the same name, which also happened to be his debut movie.
 That movie was made on a shoestring budget ($87,000), but it pulled in more than $3 million at the box office.
-The project has been applauded for being an "anti-establishment shocker" and the first of its kind, so in spite of the remake's notable cast, bigger budget, and Craven's return to produce, it wasn't quite as well received as the original.
+The project has been applauded for being an "anti-establishment shocker" and one of the seminal horror films of the '70s, so in spite of the remake's notable cast, bigger budget, and Craven's return to produce, it wasn't quite as well received as the original.

 Mr. Deeds

 Adam Sandler fans are a pretty loyal bunch, which probably explains why 2002's "Mr. Deeds" snagged a 59% approval rating on Rotten Tomatoes compared to the 21% critical score.
-And sure, it's one of the lesser loved Sandler projects out there, but the movie does have its proponents.
+And sure, it's not considered one of the best Adam Sandler movies ever, but the movie does have its proponents.
 That could be in part due to the Winona Ryder stans out there, but perhaps it's also because "Mr. Deeds" has a solid storyline that's actually based on the 1936 romantic dramedy "Mr. Deeds Goes to Town."

 That film, which in turn is based on the 1935 short story "Opera Hat," starred Gary Cooper and Jean Arthur in the leading roles.
 Perhaps it was a lack of frostbitten feet and fire poker scenes or maybe audiences just responded better to Cooper as their leading man, but regardless, both critics and audiences were way more into the original movie under the direction of Frank Capra.